griffithlab/civic-docs/docs/model/evidence/evidence_rating.rst

 Curating Five-Star Evidence
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The example `Evidence Item below <https://civicdb.org/links/evidence/1199>`__ describes a Phase III clinical trial (PROFILE 1014) that evaluated the impact of the *ALK* - Fusions variant on therapeutic response with crizotinib for patients with lung non-small cell carcinoma.
+The example `Evidence Item below <https://civicdb.org/links/evidence/1199>`__ describes a Phase III clinical trial (PROFILE 1014) that evaluated the impact of the *ALK* - Fusions (single variant molecular profile) on therapeutic response with crizotinib for patients with lung non-small cell carcinoma.
 The clinical trial was a randomized, double-blinded, placebo-control study of 343 patients that evaluated progression free survival, objective response rate, and quality of life.
 The results were published in the New England Journal of Medicine.

 .. figure:: /images/figures/evidence-summary_EID1199.png
    :alt: Screenshot of EID1199 summary, a five-star Evidence Item